Eddie Tunney

 Edward Luton Tunney (23 September 1915 – 8 September 2011) was an English footballer who played as a full back.

 Pre-war career

-Tunney started his career in football on the staff at Everton, however whilst there he would play in the reserve side.
+Tunney started his career in football on the staff at Everton, however whilst there he played in the reserve side.

-He would then move to Wrexham in 1937, staying there until he was forced to move away due to his stationing as a sergeant instructor.
+He then moved to Wrexham in 1937, staying there until he was forced to move away due to his stationing as a sergeant instructor.